British team takes Engineer School’s inaugural Regimental Best Mapper Competition title

 |0

-This work, British team takes Engineer School’s inaugural Regimental Best Mapper Competition title [Image 3 of 3], by Brian Hill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, British team takes Engineer School’s inaugural Regimental Best Mapper Competition title, by Brian Hill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT